Understanding a few basics about physics for scuba diving will keep you safe underwater. This includes Boyle’s Law

 This is because the congestion can block the Eustachian tubes at the back of your throat.
 This will prevent you from equalising the pressure, or actually correcting the air volume inside your middle ear.

-Buoyancy is affected by Boyle’s Law underwater
+Scuba diver buoyancy is affected by Boyle’s Law

 Your buoyancy control device (BCD) is designed to work using the principles of Boyle’s Law.
 The main component of your buoyancy control device is the air bladder.
 This air bladder is also a flexible air space and is filled with air and helps you to maintain neutral buoyancy.